-With this option, user can specify whether the KVM IP Console Module should get its network settings from a DHCP or BOOTP server.
+With this option, you can specify whether the KVM IP Console Module should get its network settings from a DHCP or BOOTP server.
 For DHCP, enter "dhcp", and for BOOTP enter "bootp".
-If user does not specify any of these, the IP auto-configuration is disabled and subsequently you will be asked for the following network settings.
+If you do not specify any of these, the IP auto-configuration is disabled and subsequently you will be asked for the following network settings.